r-fernandezz/downshape/README.md

 file created.
 To split variable to several files by deep level.
 First (or n) element of “start” vector correspond to first (or n) element of “end” vector.

+:heavy_check_mark: **\[vars_speed\]** : List first, second component and
+variable name.
+To calcul variable speed with two components and export the file with new abbreviation variable.
+First (or n) element of “compo1” vector correspond to first (or n) element of “compo2” vector.

 # :key: Dependencies